PGL-SMR/Source-Matching-and-Rewriting/README.md

 # SMR

 **Source-based Matching and Rewriting (SMR)** is an CLI tool designed for automated source-to-source pattern matching and code transformation in **C** and **Fortran 90**.
 Built on top of the MLIR framework, SMR enables detection of code idioms and replaces them with high-performance implementations directly at the source level.
+SMR also enables another tool called [Pattern Genaration Language (PGL)](https://github.com/PGL-SMR/Pattern-Generation-Language) that allows the programmer to write high level patterns which are then compiled into a set of SMR patterns, thus simplifying the task of designing patterns.

+In this page you can find the following usefull information:

+(a) Installation procedure for SMR
+(b) Usage example in C
+(c) Usage example in F90
+(d) Related Tools and References

 # Prerequisites & Installation